ldnagel/spatial-r-for-gis-users/Install-R-RStudio.md

 3. Save the file, open once it downloads, agree to the license, and install like you would any other program

 ## Open R Studio to check that everything is working correctly
 Make sure you’re running RStudio (logo is white R inside of a blue circle) rather than R directly (blue R in front of a gray oval); RStudio will run R behind the scenes.
-There should be multiple panes visible (the Console pane, a pane with tabs labled Environment, History, and Connections (upper right), and a pane with tabs labled Files, Plots, Packages, Help, and Viewer (lower right).
+There should be multiple panes visible (the Console pane, a pane with tabs labeled Environment, History, and Connections (upper right), and a pane with tabs labeled Files, Plots, Packages, Help, and Viewer (lower right).

 You can run code directly in the console, or you can run code from scripts (text files that you can save so you can reproduce your work later).
 To make a new script in R, click on the white square with a green plus sign (upper left hand corner) and click R Script.
 To load a script saved on your computer, click the Folder icon in the toolbar at the top of the window or click File -> Open File.
 Navigate to the script location and click Open.